immregistries/IIS-Sandbox/src/main/demo/Walkthrough.md

-### Basic requests with Immunization ressources
+### Basic requests with Immunization resources
-You can use testImmunization if you have no Immunization ressource example :
+You can use testImmunization if you have no Immunization resource example :

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>